AaronFeng753/Waifu2x-Extension-GUI/Donate_list.md

 [中文版](https://github.com/AaronFeng753/Waifu2x-Extension-GUI/blob/master/Donate_list_CN.md)

 Thank you very much for your donation.
-If you have any suggestions for the software, please submit an issue.
-I will definitely review and try to achieve your needs.
+If you have any suggestions for this software, please leave a note when donating.
+I will definitely review and try my best to solve your problem (if feasible).

 Sort by donation time.